Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

 + 19998 for the  CIDR range of your Alluxio clients: Allow the clients to communicate with Alluxio Master RPC processes.
-+ 29999 for the  CIDR range of your Alluxio clients: Allow the clients to communicate with Alluxio Workder RPC processes.
++ 29999 for the  CIDR range of your Alluxio clients: Allow the clients to communicate with Alluxio Worker RPC processes.

 To set up Docker after provisioning the instance, which will be referred as the Docker Host , run
 ```console